bcn-sdn-meetup/st2-workshop/st2/3_getting_started.md

 ## Workflow

 * Actions, by design, are intended to perfom a single task well
-* However, in real world, we usually run several discrte tasks, and includes some decision making along the way -> Workflows
+* However, in real world we usually run several discrete tasks and include some decision making along the way -> Workflows
 * **Mistral** is an OpenStack project that provides (included in ST2):
     * A standarised YAML-based language for defining workflows
     * Open source software for receiving and processing workflows execution requests

 ## Example Workflow

 ```
 ---
 version:'2.0'
 napalm.interface_down_workflow:
   input:
     - hostname
     - interface
   type: direct